Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 14 Juni 2026 16.52.20 UTC
+- WIB: Minggu, 14 Juni 2026 19.07.55 UTC
-- WITA: Minggu, 14 Juni 2026 17.52.20 UTC
+- WITA: Minggu, 14 Juni 2026 20.07.55 UTC
-- WIT: Minggu, 14 Juni 2026 18.52.20 UTC
+- WIT: Minggu, 14 Juni 2026 21.07.55 UTC

 Kutipan Inspiratif:
-"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

-Kategori: technology
+Kategori: friendship